 London Street heads east from the town centre of Faringdon.
 It is one of the roads that made Faringdon the important five-way road junction of the past.
 It was once part of the main road (A420) to London via Oxford before the bypass was built in 1979.
 London Street was referred to in a deed of 1689 and at various times up to the late 18th C. when it changed its name to Bull Street after a public house in the street at #27.
 By 1881 it was being referred to in a deed as ‘London Street otherwise Bull Street’.
 An Ordinance Survey map from 1876 shows ‘London Street’ up to the Stanford Road turning then ‘London Road‘ beyond, although the latter does not seem to be used in postal addresses.

-1910.
+c1895.
 A Henry Taunt view of London St. Possibly a market day because of the number of people around.
 The building on the left is the office of Haines the solicitors, now the Cheltenham & Gloucester Building Society.
 The shop window halfway up on the right is #10 Chamberlain’s grocery shop, beyond is a bow window belonging to #12 Hughes’ the paper shop.
-The Bell Hotel is on the right-hand edge of the picture.
-Beyond is #4 a draper’s shop, owned by Creese & Co. in 1895, later occupied by Luker, printer until 1930’s; then #6-8(?) the Ann family, ironmonger, and then #12-14 Sam Burge, saddler.
+The Bell Hotel is on the right-hand edge of the picture then a draper’s shop, owned by Creese & Co. in 1895.
+Both the latter premises are addressed as being in the Market Place.

 1930s On the left #3 B.Rigden now has the bike shop, then The Wheatsheaf (public house).
 On the right #4 Luker (newsagent, printer & Faringdon Advertiser producer) until late 1930’s.
-The first bay window is #6 T.P.Thomas (ironmongers).
-The next 2 bay windows is #8 Anns (ironmongers & gun repairers) since 1824.
+The shop with three bay windows is #6-8 T.P.Thomas (ironmongers).
 The shop with the longer bay window and truck outside is #10 Chamberlain & Sons (high-class grocers) since 1910.
 Its frontage was moved back in 1938.